chime-experiment/pypi-server/README.md

 It follows [PEP 503](https://www.python.org/dev/peps/pep-0503/).

-To install a package from this server, add the index `--extra-index-url URL` to your `pip3` calls.
+To install a package from this server, add the index `--extra-index-url https://chime-experiment.github.io/pypi-server/simple/` to your `pip3` calls.

 For example:

 ```
-pip3 install dias --extra-index-url URL
+pip3 install dias --extra-index-url https://chime-experiment.github.io/pypi-server/simple/
 ```

 and `pip3` will look for packages in this server before it checks the PYPI server.